All Day and All of the Night: "Hello, I Love You" controversies

 Similarities between the song and the Doors' 1968 song "Hello, I Love You" have been pointed out.
 Ray Davies said on the topic: "My publisher wanted to sue.
 I was unwilling to do that.
 I think they cut a deal somewhere, but I don't know the details."
 Dave Davies added: "That one is the most irritating of all of them ...
 I did a show where I played 'All Day and All of the Night' and stuck in a piece of 'Hello, I Love You'.
 There was some response, there were a few smiles.
 But I've never understood why nobody's ever said anything about it.
 You can't say anything about the Doors.
 You're not allowed to."

 In the liner notes to the Doors Box set, Robby Krieger has denied the allegations that the song's musical structure was stolen from Ray Davies.
 Instead, he said the song's vibe was taken from Cream's song "Sunshine of Your Love".
 According to the Doors biography No One Here Gets Out Alive, courts in the UK determined in favour of Davies and any royalties for the song are paid to him.
 It is unlikely that Davies was behind the lawsuit, given what little return awaited him under his publishing arrangement.

 Release

 In France "All Day and All of the Night" was released as part of the 4-track EP with "I'm a Lover Not a Fighter", "I Gotta Move" and "Long Tall Shorty" in 1964.
 This EP was reissued in 2017 as part of Record Store Day 2017.

 Personnel

-According to band researcher Doug Hinman:
+According to Doug Hinman and Andrew Sandoval: